telerik/winforms-docs/desktopalert/customizations.md

 The RadDesktopAlert appears on the screen with initial opacity of 80%.
 If you wish to modify this behavior, you can use the __Opacity__ property which accepts values in the range of 0.0 – 1.0 representing the alert’s opacity in percents.

->The opacity of the RadDesktopAlert is changed to 100% when you hover it with the mouse cursor and reverted to its initial value when the mouse leaves its bounds.
+>note The opacity of the RadDesktopAlert is changed to 100% when you hover it with the mouse cursor and reverted to its initial value when the mouse leaves its bounds.
+>